Experienced Terroristic Threat Lawyers Serving You

 We work with former federal prosecutors, FBI special agents, and others to passionately pursue the best possible outcome for your case.
 Our goals are to have the charges dropped, keep your record clear, and defend your good name.

 Don’t let a misunderstanding or trumped-up charge ruin your life.
 Contact the terroristic threat attorneys at The Oberheiden, P.C. today.

 To appreciate just how wildly the definition of terroristic threat can differ from what most Texans probably think that term means, consider this: Many terroristic threat crimes are merely misdemeanors.

 Of course, even a misdemeanor can have enormous ramifications, and you need to take urgent action to defend yourself against the charge.

 Other terroristic threats are prosecuted as felonies.
 The difference between a misdemeanor and a felony often comes down to where the “threat” was made and how many people were involved.

-The following might be sufficient to constitute a terroristic threat in Texas:
+The following might be sufficient to constitute a terroristic threat:

 - Putting someone in fear of serious and immediate harm to their bodies